TrinhVox/art_classifier/README.md

   3. Powdery
 - The dataset can be downloaded directly from Kaggle to Google Drive using the notebook:
  PlantDisease_datasetload.ipynb
-- The dataset is also available under the data folder

 ### Installation
 - Tensorboard